The US Role in the Palestine-Israeli Conflict

 The United States’ relationship with Israel is deep-rooted in history since the US was the first country to recognize Israel as a state in 1948.
 Historians state that on May 14, 1948, the United States became the first country in the world that recognized Israel de facto (Freedman, 2012).
 Since then, the relationship between both countries started evolving, and the path to a special relationship was paved.
 The United States and Israel are united by shared commitments to democracy, economic prosperity, and security interests (U.S. Department of State, 2021).
 Moreover, two pillars that have been strengthening the bilateral relations of both countries were the US economic and military aid.

 The financial support of Israel was a significant booster in the economic growth of Israel.
 The United States started by providing minimal military and economic aid to Israel, which later increased drastically to $3 billion per year (Freedman, 2012).
 As a result of the huge military aid, Israel’s defense forces turned out to be one of the strongest armies in the world (Freedman, 2012).
 The United States had an immense role in the growth and prosperity of Israel, in addition to ensuring the security of Israel in the region.
 On the other hand, Israel’s security contributes to the stable foreign policy of the USA (U.S. Department of State, 2021).
 In addition, Israel obtains weapons from the USA, which is overlooked by Congress, as well as other forms of aid (DeGrasse, 2019).
-Furthermore, the role of the US presidency was essential in the establishment of the special relationship between the United States and Israel.
+Furthermore, the development of the unique connection between the US and Israel was made possible in large part by the US presidency.

 US Presidency Role in Supporting Israel

 A significant determinant of the United States’ support toward Israel is the continuous commitment of the US presidents to the goals of lobbying Israeli interests in the Middle East.
-According to Kiely (2017), “from the Truman administration to the Obama administration, the United States has repeatedly professed and demonstrated a profound and unequaled commitment to […] the Jewish state” (p.
-1).
+As stated by Kiely (2017), “the United States has repeatedly professed and demonstrated a profound and unequaled commitment to […] the Jewish state” (p.
+1), from the Truman administration to the Obama administration.
 Looking back to Carter’s presidency in the 1970s, many initiatives were implemented to end the conflict between Israel and Palestine.
 The Carter administration was influential in promoting the negotiation of the Camp David Accords and the assistance in fighting against the Palestine Liberation Organization (Jensehaugen, 2018).
 The same pattern in foreign policy has been observed through the years in the agendas of Obama and Trump.

-In particular, Trump’s administration was significantly supportive of the Jewish country in terms of military issues.
+When it came to military matters, the Trump administration was especially helpful to the Jewish nation.
 Indeed, in 2017, “defying public opinion and decades of U.S. and international policy, President Donald Trump […] declared the formal recognition of Jerusalem as the capital of Israel (Moten, 2018, p.
 6).
-Such an official recognition is an indication of the support toward Israel because, at that time, Palestine claimed parts of East Jerusalem as its lands.
+Given that Palestine at the time claimed portions of East Jerusalem as its territory, such official acknowledgment is a sign of support for Israel.
 Thus, the initiatives and overall agendas of the US Presidents’ administrations have been consistent in providing diligent support to Israel, which is apparent in the commitment to the Jewish lobby movement.

 Jewish Lobby

-Another aspect of close cooperation between the two countries is through the Jewish lobby.
+The Jewish lobby is another way that the two nations work closely together.
 In particular, the American Israel Public Affairs Committee (AIPAC) has been an influential movement to promote the partnership between Israel and the United States.
-According to this establishment, the mission of AIPAC is to “encourage and persuade the U.S. government to enact specific policies that create a strong, enduring and mutually beneficial relationship with our ally Israel” (AIPAC, 2020, para.
+“Persuade and encourage the U.S. government to enact specific policies that create a strong, enduring, and mutually beneficial relationship with our ally Israel” is the stated objective of AIPAC (AIPAC, 2020, para.
 1).
 Through deliberate actions, the USA promotes its interests in the strategically important region of the world and obtains a reliable partner that prioritizes the democracy and moral values of America (AIPAC, 2020).
 In particular, the lobby “promotes peace – including a negotiated two-state agreement with the Palestinians – and helps deter regional conflict by making clear to potential foes that they cannot defeat the Jewish state” (AIPAC, 2020, para.
 3).
-Thus, the USA has developed an integrative and deliberate foreign affairs policy specifically aimed at supporting Israel as its strategic partner in the Middle East.
+In order to support Israel as its strategic partner in the Middle East, the USA has created an integrative and purposeful foreign policy.

 Two-State Solution Deterioration